swimmerART/Beer-Pong/README.md

 # Conclusion
 ## Discussion of Results
 On average, our accuracy meets our base goal of 50%.
 Unfortunately, we were never able to have it successfully shoot all 6 cups in one continuous session due to various errors, e.g. MoveIt planner failing, tracking of AR tag being lost midway, Realsense connection loss, etc. However, we have videos, linked in the Additional Materials section, of it being able to target and shoot most of the 6 cups, individually.
-Thus, we have confidence that outside of said errors, C.H.A.D.Bot could maintain our desired accuracy over all 6 cups, continuously.
+Thus, we have confidence that outside of said errors, CHAD could maintain our desired accuracy over all 6 cups, continuously.

 ## Difficulties
 The noise due to the computer vision created some difficulties for finding the target.
 We were also unable to better tune the PID controller for the baxter, so each motion involved oscillations that we had to manually wait for.
 Other issues is that the pitch angle calculations do not account for the offset between the wrist axis of rotation and the the gun's tip.
 The last difficulty we faced was that both fingers moved to close the gripper, mounting the gun rigidly to only one finger without jamming the other resulted in a substantial amount of duct tape and zip ties.